School Fire Prevention

 Fire Prevention Poster Contest

 In conjunction with the school fire prevention program, we have been conducting our annual Fire Prevention Poster Contest for our elementary schools since 1974.
 Each year the students are tasked with creating a fire prevention based poster.
 Each school selects two posters, one from the 1st and 2nd grade level, and one from the 3rd and 4th grade level.
 The firefighters then get to vote on all of the posters and decide the two big winners who are dubbed the honorary “Fire Chief” and “Fire Marshal”.

 Poster Contest Winners

 On the day of the presentations, the winners are picked up in a Fire Engine at their schools and then brought to the fire station where they can see the winning posters framed and hung on the wall of the main fire station for one year.
 Each winner is presented with a trophy, their name is placed on a permanent plaque which hangs on the fire station wall, and $25 cash for their hard work.
 They get to hang out with the firefighters for about an hour to slide down the pole, shoot water from the engine, and whatever else they want to do.
 Then the whole crew takes the winners on the ladder truck from the fire station to Chick-Fil-A for lunch.
 At the end of the visit, both students are taken back to their schools on the fire engine with their winning prizes.

 We also give station tours to various private schools and community groups.
-If you are interested in a tour, please call our Administrative Coordinator, Jolinda Brown, at 904-825-1098.
+If you are interested in a tour, please call our Administrative Coordinator, Vicki Wilder, at 904-825-1098.